Quick and Healthy Breakfast Fruit, Cacao Nibs, and Yogurt Smoothie

 |Calories from Fat||36|

 |% Daily Value *|

 |Fat 4 g||6%|

 |Unsaturated fat 0 g|

 |Carbohydrates 22 g||7%|

 |Protein 9 g||18%|

 |* The Percent Daily Values are based on a 2,000 calorie diet, so your values may change depending on your calorie needs.
 The values here may not be 100% accurate because the recipes have not been professionally evaluated nor have they been evaluated by the U.S. FDA.|

 It turns out that raw organic cacao nibs help to diminish appetite.
 Now hold on!
-That doesn't mean that you can eat a mountain of cacao nibs and suddenly the extra pounds miraculously melt away.
-Unfortunately it is not quite that easy!
+That doesn't mean that you can eat a mountain of cacao nibs and suddenly the extra pounds will miraculously melt away.
+Unfortunately, it is not quite that easy!

 It contains an abundance of antioxidants.
 Most people already know that antioxidants can do all sorts of wondrous things.
 Here are a few examples: